GNOME/pango/README.md

 - [HarfBuzz](http://www.harfbuzz.org) for complex text shaping
 - [fribidi](http://fribidi.org) for bidirectional text handling

-Cairo support depends on the [Cairo](https://cairographics.org) library.
+Rendering support depends on the [Cairo](https://cairographics.org) library.
-The Cairo backend is the preferred backend to use Pango with and is subject of most of the development in the future.
+The Cairo renderer is the preferred renderer to use Pango with and is subject of most of the development in the future.
 It has the advantage that the same code can be used for display and printing.

-We suggest using Pango with Cairo as described above, but you can also do X-specific rendering using the Xft library.
-The Xft backend uses version 2 of the Xft library to manage client side fonts.
-Version 2 of Xft is available from https://xlibs.freedesktop.org/release/.
-You'll need the libXft package, and possibly the libXrender and renderext packages as well.
-You'll also need FontConfig.

-Installation of Pango on Win32 is possible, see README.win32.
+For details about installation of Pango on Win32 see README.win32.

 License
 -------